florianfesti/boxes/documentation/src/faq.rst

 Why are there tiny, weird loops in the corners?
 -----------------------------------------------

 These are called dog bones and make sure the corner is completely cut out.
 As lasers and milling tools are round they can't cut sharp inner corners.
-Have a look at `burn correction details<api_burn>`_.
+Have a look at :doc:`burn correction details <api_burn>`.

 I really don't want those weird, tiny loops?
 --------------------------------------------